lucaspena/agt-proof-of-stake/report.md

 An epoch is a set of $R$ adjacent slots $S = \{sl_1, \ldots, sl_R\}$.
 \end{definition}

-We do not define an epochs explicitly in Maude.
+\noindent We do not define an epochs explicitly in Maude.
 Instead, we model it simply by using two \texttt{Slot}s representing the start slot and end slot in an epoch.

 ## Leader Election